AUTOMATED SEAM WELDING (ASW)

 1. A travel carriage rides on four (4) precision linear rail bearing blocks and is driven by the pinion gear mounted to the carriage gearbox and servo motor.
 Home and travel limit switches are included, further enabling precise and repeatable welds.
 A cable tray and cable carrier is also included and provides a neat cabling package, as well as extending the life of the cabling and hoses running to the seam welder carriage and weld head.

-2. The seam welding machines track is stress relieved prior to machining, which maintains tight tolerances and dimensional stability over the lifetime of the equipment.
+2. The automated seam welding machines track is stress relieved prior to machining, which maintains tight tolerances and dimensional stability over the lifetime of the equipment.
 The track is outfitted with precision ground linear rails and a gear rack which provides smooth, repeatable motion resulting in superb welds.

 3. A safety interlock switch is provided at the mandrel latch.
 The integration of this switch prevent the seam welding machines from clamping when the mandrel latch is in an open condition.
 It also prevents the seam welder from unclamping the part while the weld is in progress.